9-8-7-6/cs-notes/operating systems/09-virtual memory.md

 ---

 ### Demand Segmentation
-- Demand Segmentation: better for programmer’s perspetive
+- Demand Segmentation: a page is delivered into the memory on demand i.e., only when a reference is made to a location on that page, which is better for programmer’s perspetive

 ---